RosettaCommons/documentation/application_documentation/rna/rna-denovo.md

 #Limitations

 -   This method has been demonstrated to reach atomic accuracy for small motifs (12 residues or less) – the current bottleneck for larger RNAs is the difficulty of complete conformational sampling (as in other applications in Rosetta to, e.g., protein de novo modeling).
-On-going work attempts to resolve this issue, but requires great computational expense (see Sripakdeevong et al. paper above).
+On-going work attempts to resolve this issue, but requires great computational expense (see [[stepwise]]).

 -   For larger RNAs, it appears most efficient to just carry out fragment assembly without refinement, specifying secondary structure (as described below).
-Although atomic accuracy is unlikely, models acccurate at nucleotide or helix resolution can be achieved, especially with constraints from experiments.
+Although atomic accuracy is unlikely, models accurate at nucleotide or helix resolution can be achieved, especially with constraints from experiments.
 See also: [[RNA assembly with experimental pair-wise constraints|rna-assembly]] and, more up to date, [[RNA de novo setup|rna-denovo-setup]].

 -   As with most other modes in Rosetta, the final ensemble of models is not guaranteed to be a Boltzmann ensemble.
+There is some progress happening in that direction for RNA with the [[recces]] application.

 #Modes